mttcrn/ODC-challenges/reverse_engineering/provola/README.md

   return 1;
 ```
 - The function immediately return if the length is not 37, so we have to put exactly 37 chars to see what will happen.
-- By trial and error (and knowing that the flag is in the form `flag{}`) we derived that if the a character of the psw is wrong the program will return.
-So we can bruteforce the flag char by char.
+- By trial and error (and knowing the flag format is flag{}), we determined that the program returns immediately if a character is incorrect.
+This allows us to brute-force the flag one character at a time.
 - The idea is to put a breakpoint at `++i` and run the program to run the program and check every printable character until the correct one is found (the program stops if the character is wrong).